 The keywords in your listing are what customers will see and they have a lot more weight when Amazon is determining relevance.

-Be careful, some brand names may seem like regular words (e.g., “simplicity”)
+- No Competitor Brands – Don’t include any competitor brand names.
+Be careful here, some brand names may seem like regular words (e.g., “simplicity”).

-4. Avoid using keywords that are totally irrelevant
+- Focus on Relevance – Avoid using keywords that are totally irrelevant.

-6. No need for commas, just use spaces to separate words
+- No Commas – There is no need for commas, just use spaces to separate words

 Often, if you break just ONE of these rules, Amazon won’t index you for ANY of your backend keywords.

 Once you’re indexed for keywords, you should start to get some impressions for those keywords.
-If Amazon shows you and you get very low click-through-rates.
-Amazon will show you less and less over time.
+If Amazon shows you but you get very low click-through-rates, Amazon will show you less and less over time.
 That’s okay though, for the keywords where you get some sales, Amazon will want to show you more!